eez-open/studio/help/en-US/components/widgets/LineChart (Dashboard).md

 It should be set if we want to display the legend.

-## Show xaxis

-It should be set if we want to display the X-axis.

-## Show yaxis

-It should be set if we want to display the Y-axis.

 ## Show grid

 It should be set if we want to display the grid.